Japanese submarine I-175: Ninth war patrol: USS Liscome Bay

 Meanwhile, Liscome Bay sank at 05:33 at 02°54′N 172°30′E with the loss 55 officers — including the commander of Carrier Division 24 and Task Group 52, Rear Admiral Henry M. Mullinnix, and Liscome Bay′s commanding officer, Captain Irving D. Wiltsie — and 591 enlisted men, including Navy Cross recipient Cook Third Class Doris Miller.
-Twenty-three of Liscome Bay′s aircraft also went down with the ship, although five which were aloft at the time landed on the aircraft carriers USS Lexington (CV-16) and USS Yorktown (CV-10).
+Twenty-three of Liscome Bay′s aircraft also went down with the ship, although five aloft at the time landed on the aircraft carriers USS Lexington (CV-16) and USS Yorktown (CV-10).
 The destroyer USS Franks (DD-554) and other destroyers rescued Liscome Bay′s 272 survivors.

-On 26 November 1943, I-175 transmitted a report that she had survived a six-hour counterattack on 24 November by two destroyers which had dropped 34 depth charges, six of which had detonated close aboard.
-She claimed three Type 95 torpedo hits on an aircraft carrier which probably had sunk.
+On 26 November 1943, I-175 transmitted a report that she had survived a six-hour counterattack on 24 November by two destroyers, which had dropped 34 depth charges, six of which had detonated close aboard.
+She claimed three Type 95 torpedo hits on an aircraft carrier, which probably had sunk.
 On 27 November 1943, she reported that the depth charges had inflicted damage that limited her diving depth.
 After calling at Kwajalein overnight on 27–28 November 1943 to refuel, she proceeded to Truk, which she reached on 1 December 1943.
 Her commanding officer Nao Tobata (田畑直) received a personal citation on 8 January 1944 from the commander of the 6th Fleet, Vice Admiral Takeo Takagi.

 Tenth war patrol

-I-175 got underway from Truk on 27 January 1944 with the commander of Submarine Division 12 embarked to begin her tenth war patrol, making for a patrol area northeast of the Marshall Islands.
+I-175 got underway from Truk on 27 January 1944 with the commander of Submarine Division 12 embarked to begin her 10th war patrol, making for a patrol area northeast of the Marshall Islands.
 While she was at sea, the next phase of the Gilbert and Marshall Islands campaign began when U.S. forces landed on Kwajalein and Roi-Namur (beginning the Battle of Kwajalein) and on Majuro.
 The same day, I-175 and the submarine Ro-39 received orders to proceed to Wotje Atoll in the Marshalls at flank speed.
 On 3 February 1944, I-175 reconnoitered Wotje Atoll.